Image via www.pexels.com

 ‘Ask questions of each other.
 Don’t assume that we are all in great health, just because we look fine.
 There is also a huge lack of recognition that our society is really very ableist, which leads to a lot of stigma and misunderstandings, as well difficulties for people to feel safe to disclose their illness/disability,’ she said.

-Leighton-Dore agreed, adding: ‘I really believe that if we could work towards fostering a culture of understanding, empathy and openness, we'd be better equipped to nurture our emerging creatives, however set-back some may feel by their mental illness.
+Leighton-Dore agreed, adding: ‘I really believe that if we could work towards fostering a culture of understanding,

 ‘I think it’s really important that the Australian arts community offers supportive services which align with their initiatives.
 Application processes can be demanding and complicated, which for many is too steep a mountain to climb,’ he added.